Turbul3nce/CTF_Challenges/README.md

 ## Overview

-Welcome to my solved HackTheBox Challenges!
+Welcome to my solved CTFs!
 This collection includes notes, artifacts, and exploits that I've used to tackle challenges on platforms like HackTheBox and other CTFs.
 Feel free to leave a star if you found a writeup helpful.

 ## Challenges

-Explore a variety of web challenges ranging from web, reversing, binary exploitation and more.
+Explore a variety of challenges ranging from web, reversing, binary exploitation and more.
 Each directory contains the necessary files, write-ups, and additional notes for a deeper understanding.

 <details>
 <br>